Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 Fresh Herbs

-Pots of lavender not only smell amazing but look pretty in a summer kitchen.
-Rosemary is another plant I bring into the kitchen a lot.
+Pots of lavender and rosemary smell amazing and also look pretty in a summer kitchen.

 lavender vanilla candles